 [5] Your L1 data cache has an access latency of 1ns, and your L2 cache has an access latency of 10ns.
 Assume that 90% of your L1 accesses are hits, and assume that 100% of your L2 accesses are hits.
 What is the average memory latency as seen by the processor core?
+You must show your work to receive full credit.

 Q3.
-Cache layout
+Virtual memory layout

-[20] You have a 64-bit machine and you bought 4GB of physical memory.
-Pages are 64KB.
+[20] You have a 64-bit machine and you bought 16GB of physical memory.
+Pages are 256KB.
+For all calculations, you must show your work to receive full credit.

-- (a) [1] How many virtual pages do you have per process? - (b) [1] How many physical pages do you have? - (c) [1] In the translation from a virtual address to a physical address, how many bits of VPN are you mapping to how many bits of PPN (assuming you have just enough bits in the physical address for the amount of physical RAM present)? - (d) [1] How big does a page table entry (PTE) need to be to hold just a single PPN? - (e) [1] How many PTEs fit on a page, assuming PTEs are the size computed in part (d)? - (f) [1] How big would a flat page table be for a single process, assuming PTEs are the size computed in part (d)? - (g) [10] Why does the answer above suggest that a "flat page table" isn't going to work for a 64-bit system like this?
+- (a) [1] How many virtual pages do you have per process? - (b) [1] How many physical pages do you have? - (c) [2] In the translation from a virtual address to a physical address, how many bits of VPN are you mapping to how many bits of PPN (assuming you have just enough bits in the physical address for the amount of physical RAM present)? - (d) [1] How big does a page table entry (PTE) need to be to hold just a single PPN? - (e) [1] How big would a flat page table be for a single process, assuming PTEs are the size computed in part (d)? - (f) [10] Why does the answer above suggest that a "flat page table" isn't going to work for a 64-bit system like this?
 Research the concept of a multi-level page table, and briefly define it here.
-Why could such a data structure be much smaller than a flat page table? - (h) [4] Does a TLB miss always lead to a page fault?
+Why could such a data structure be much smaller than a flat page table? - (g) [4] Does a TLB miss always lead to a page fault?
 Why or why not?